Table of Contents

-- Schedule quality time together, create new memories with each other and get to know each other as the people that you are today, rather than the children you once were.
+- Schedule quality time together, create new memories, and get to know each other as the people you are today rather than the children you once were.

 - Become aware of unrealistic expectations.
-They may not be available or understand you all the time, but you can learn to respect each others’ limits and not take support for granted.
+They may not always be available or understand you, but you can learn to respect each others’ limits and not take support for granted.

 - Do not compare your achievements, relationships or achievement of your children.